Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Phase diagram

-In Fig.~\ref{fig:energy} we show the ground-state energy dependence on $J_3$ obtained from $s$- and $g$-SBMFT, ED and classically.
-Since the spin length $S$ effectively controls the magnitude of quantum fluctuations in the SBMFT approaches, the energy per site is rescaled by $S^2$ for a meaningful comparison across methods.
-As discussed above, the $s$-SBMFT treatment on finite systems fails to reproduce the FM state without violating the boson-number constraint, as this state is classical.
-Similarly, the $g$-SBMFT approach can neither capture the FM phase despite its broader parameter space.
-Hence, we assume the exact classical energy dependence on $J_3$ in the FM phase.
-Through the comparison with the energies in the ZZ and dZZ phases we can determine the various phase transitions in the model.
-The much lower ED energy compared to the classical energy found for $J_3/|J_1| \gtrsim 0.225$, {\it i.e.} above the FM phase, indicates the prominent role played by quantum fluctuations.
-For instance, quantum fluctuations extend the parameter range in which the ZZ state stable to lower $J_3/|J_1|$.
-Crucially, the dZZ state instead of the spiral phase found classically emerges between FM and ZZ states.
+In Fig.~\ref{fig04} we show the ground-state energy as a function of $x=J_3/|J_1|$ obtained from SBMFT, ED, and at the classical limit for $S=1/2$.
+As discussed above, the SBMFT treatment on finite clusters fails to reproduce the pure FM state without violating the average boson-number constraint, as this state is purely classical.
+Similarly, the gSBMFT approach cannot adequately capture the FM phase despite its broader parameter space.
+In the pure FM case, we find that self-consistency drives all mean-field parameters in gSBMFT to zero even on small clusters.
+This reflects the classical nature of the FM state in which all bosons are condensed.
+Therefore, we assume the exact classical energy dependence on $x$ in the FM phase.
+By comparing this energy with those of the ZZ obtained by both the standard and the generalized SBMFT, and dZZ phases, we can determine the phase boundaries of the model.
+Our ED calculations reveal an energy much lower compared to the classical energy for $x \gtrsim 0.225$, {\it i.e.} above the FM phase.
+This clearly indicates the prominent role played by quantum fluctuations.
+In particular, quantum fluctuations extend the parameter range in which the ZZ state is stable to lower $x$.
+Crucially, the dZZ state—rather than the classical spiral phase—emerges between the FM and ZZ phases.
+This can be interpreted from an order-by-disorder argument by which the zero-point quantum correction dominates in the dZZ phase compared to the ZZ, spiral or dZZ phases overcoming the energy difference with the spiral ground state.